 From a Buddhist psychology perspective, our unwillingness to be in the present moment and accept the impermanence and uncertainties of life creates an internal struggle and sense of emotional and spiritual emptiness.
-From a somatic psychology perspective, this feeling of scarcity or emptiness can manifest as a bottomlessness or void in the pit of the stomach or pelvic area, or a feeling of constriction in the throat and chest.
+From a somatic psychology perspective, this feeling of scarcity or emptiness can manifest as a bottomlessness or void in the pit of the stomach or pelvic area or a feeling of constriction in the throat and chest.

 This emptiness can activate fear and anxiety connected to our sense of safety and survival, along with a desperation for control.
 It can also trigger cravings for shopping sprees, entire bottles of wine, and all of the cake and ice cream in the world.
 While indulging in these impulses might soothe the anxiety at the moment, the void ultimately can't be fulfilled by another person or anything outside of you.
 This longing will persist until you accept what you can and can't control and take command of your thoughts and perspective in life.
-Being aware of your thoughts and automatic responses is the first step towards mindfulness.
+Being aware of your thoughts and automatic responses is the first step toward mindfulness.

-Experiment 1: Focus on Gratitude.
+Thought Experiment 1: Focus on Gratitude.

 Instead of focusing on lack or what's missing, guide your awareness towards the abundance of what you already have in your life, even the basics like food, water, shelter, and air to breathe.
 Engaging in grateful thoughts, feelings, and actions can increase your sense of happiness, meaningfulness, and connectedness in life.
 Gratitude also makes you less susceptible to the trap of scarcity thinking and negative self-talk by regulating your nervous system and putting you in a more relaxed, positive, and resourceful state of mind.

-Experiment 2: Redefine the Way You Measure Your Worth.
+Thought Experiment 2: Redefine the Way You Measure Your Worth.

 While self-esteem and confidence are related to external factors such as achievements, self-worth is based on who you are as a person.
 It’s possible to have high self-esteem and low self-worth.
-Low self-worth can make you to feel ashamed or bad about yourself, and unworthy of loving yourself.
+Low self-worth can make you feel ashamed or bad about yourself, and unworthy of loving yourself.
 This might lead you to compensate by attempting to get your sense of worth by solely focusing on achievements, physical appearances, money, social status, power, obtaining material possessions, perfectionism, relationship status, or being liked.
 As you can imagine, this sense of worth will be unstable and fleeting.
 In this case, it’s important to re-evaluate how you are measuring your worth.

 To cultivate a healthy and stable sense of worth, bring mindful awareness to the idea that your worth isn't based on your appearance, possessions, or relationship status.
 Your value as a person is inherent, and everyone is equally worthy and deserving of love.
 Focus on who you are as a person, the values you stand for, and why.